goatfiles/dmscripts/README.md

 Once installed, the scripts should behave like any other command and can be run by typing the script's name.

-## Installation on Other Distrobutions
+## Installation on Other Linux Distributions

 All you need to do is clone this repository and run setup.
 Run the following commands: